The SEO Framework · KB

 3. The assessment details — a numbered list of specific findings

-The assessment number and the specific issue found help you understand exactly what TSF detected and why it assigned that color.
+Try hovering over any of the demos above to see how this works.
+The assessment number and specific findings help you understand exactly what TSF detected and why it assigned that color.

 When does the SEO Bar update?

-In post lists: The SEO Bar renders when the page loads.
+In post or terms lists: The SEO Bar renders when the page loads.
 If you use Quick Edit to change a post, the SEO Bar updates automatically when you save.

 In the Block Editor (Gutenberg): The SEO Bar updates dynamically after you save the post.
 You’ll see it refresh in the TSF meta box.

-In the Classic Editor: The SEO Bar only updates when you reload the page after saving.
+In the Classic Editor or term editor: The SEO Bar only updates after saving and the page reloads.

 Where can I find SEO Bar settings?